 For serious bikers, rent high quality bicycles and enjoy our hills, take a Quad bike tour for a half-day ride through the fields and back trails or go horseback-riding.

 Take a lesson or two in painting and drawing with one of Montisi’s professional artists or book a wine tour or a tasting either in Montisi, or in the nearby wineries producing Brunello, Chianti and Vino Nobile.

-A. We generally schedule hot air balloon rides seven days a week from the middle of May to the middle of October, depending on annual variations in weather conditions.
+We generally schedule hot air balloon rides seven days a week from June to September, depending on annual variations in weather conditions.
 Our balloon flights take place in the morning around sunrise, the exact time is depending on the time of year and will be confirmed with you before the flight.

 Q. Why do balloons generally fly early morning?

 This is when conditions are best for ballooning.
 As the sun comes up it heats the ground which in turn heats the air above causing thermals or columns of rising air.
 These thermals cause updrafts and downdrafts which affect a pilot’s ability to safely control the altitude of a hot air balloon.

 Around 1,000ft to 2,000ft (305m–610m) but sometimes up as high as 3,000 feet (1050m) – although this depends on airspace restrictions and conditions on the day.
 Even at a few hundred feet the views are incredible and over 1,000ft you can start to see for many miles around.
 How far you’ll fly depends on the wind speed and on how long it takes the pilot to find a suitable landing spot.
 You could fly a relatively short distance or as far as 15 miles (24km).